 Click here to learn more about the new Inflation Reduction Act.
 To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Wilson solar installers.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these could include rebates, tax credits and more.
-Incentives may be given by the state of North Carolina, or by your county or municipality.
-Some incentives are available for only a limited time, while others are ongoing.
+Some solar incentives may be provided at the state and local level.
+Similar to federal incentives, these may include tax credits, rebates and more.
+The incentives — which may be handled by the state of North Carolina, or by your county or municipality — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Wilson

-Nationwide solar energy use has gone up significantly in the past 15 years, in part due to the proliferation of solar incentives.
-You may get these incentives from the federal government, the North Carolina government or your local utility company.
-We recommend talking to your local Wilson solar installation expert to learn more about these incentives and to be sure that you're getting all of the money you can for your solar panels.
+Solar energy use nationwide has gone up significantly in the last 15 years, in part due to the growth in the number of solar incentives.
+You might receive these incentives from your local utility company, the North Carolina government or the federal government.
+Getting in touch with your local Wilson solar panel installer is a great first step towards getting all the incentives you qualify for when you switch to solar energy.

 EcoWatch's Wilson, NC Solar Incentives FAQs

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.